Advanced Placement and Dual Enrollment

 Summer College Course Enrollment

-Rising Juniors and Seniors, in the summer, may be eligible to take college-level online courses free of charge through one of our university partners.
+Rising Juniors and Seniors, in the summer, may be eligible to take college-level online courses through one of our university partners.
 Approved coursework can earn both college and high school elective credits.

-The summer college credit program allows students to strengthen their college applications by showing successful completion of college-level work and, because the program is free, lessens the overall cost of obtaining a college degree.
+The summer college credit program allows students to strengthen their college applications by showing successful completion of college-level work and lessens the overall cost of obtaining a college degree.

 Students must apply through MMA's Academic Department and qualify to participate in the program.